SAMANTHAyue/locust-demo/README.md

 # locust-demo
+Locust is an easy-to-use, distributed, user load testing tool.
+It is intended for load-testing web sites (or other systems) and figuring out how many concurrent users a system can handle.<br></br>
-Describe how to do load testing on a simple Flask app using GKE and Locust
+This project is to describe how to do load testing on a simple Flask app using GKE and Locust.

 # Reference
 - [Writing a locustfile — Locust 1.1.1 documentation](https://docs.locust.io/en/stable/writing-a-locustfile.html#how-to-structure-your-test-code)